Notice

 A licence is a written authorisation that permits an otherwise prohibited activity.

-DIT’s Import Licensing Branch (ILB) is responsible for administering the licensing provisions on behalf of the Secretary of State for all import sanctions.
-DIT’s Export Control Joint Unit (ECJU) is responsible for administering all other licensing provisions for trade sanctions.
+Department for Business and Trade’s (DBT) Import Licensing Branch (ILB) is responsible for administering the licensing provisions on behalf of the Secretary of State for all import sanctions.
+DBT’s Export Control Joint Unit (ECJU) is responsible for administering all other licensing provisions for trade sanctions.

-Where traders are looking to import any prohibited goods, or provide technical assistance, financial services, funds or brokering services in relation to an import of iron and steel, potash and mineral products, and where an exception does not apply, you will need to make a licence application through ILB’s Import Case Management System (ICMS).
+Where traders are looking to import any prohibited goods, and where an exception does not apply, ILB’s Import Case Management System (ICMS).
 You will need to register on ICMS, if you do not already have an account, and submit an importer access request.

 You should not assume that a licence will be granted or engage in any activities prohibited by trade sanctions until your licence has been granted.
 If you are unclear on any aspect of the regulations and in what cases a trade sanctions licence is required, we recommend that you seek independent legal advice in the first instance.